rllov/WEB103_PROJECT_3/README.md

-# WEB103 Project 3 - Mystical World Event Board
+# WEB103 Project 4 - Custom World Event Board

 Submitted by: Ryan Lov

-About this web app: **This web app allows users to view and manage events in a mystical world setting.
-Users can explore different locations, view events associated with those locations, and get detailed information about each event.**
+About this web app: **This web app allows users to view, edit, delete, and manage events in a mystical world setting.
+Users can explore different locations, view events associated with those locations, and get detailed information about each event.
+Users can also create new events and customize their details.**

-Time spent: **~9** hours
+Time spent: **13** hours

 ## Required Features